Perturbing Isoradial Triangulations: Planar graphs and rhombic graphs

 \begin{Def} \end{Def} A \textbf{weak Delaunay graph} is a polyhedral graph $\uG$ such that for any face $\uf$, the \emph{interior} of the circumdisk $D_\uf$ (the closed disk whose boundary is the circumcircle $C_\uf$) contains no vertex of $\uG$.
 The circumcircle itself contains the vertices of $\uf$, and possibly other vertices.
-A \textbf{Delaunay graph} is a chordless weak Delaunay graph.
+A \textbf{Delaunay graph} is a chordless weak Delaunay graph \footnote{Note that in the literature the term \emph{Delaunay graph} often denotes what we call here a \emph{weak Delaunay graph}}.

 \begin{Def} \end{Def}A \textbf{triangulation} is an embedded planar graph $\uT$ such that each face is a triangle.
 Obviously, a triangulation is a polyhedral graph.
-A \textbf{ (weak) Delaunay triangulation} is a triangulation which is a (weak) Delaunay graph.
+A \textbf{Delaunay triangulation} is a triangulation which is a Delaunay graph.
+A \textbf{weak Delaunay triangulation} is a triangulation which is a weak Delaunay graphs.

+\begin{Def} \end{Def} A triangulation $\uT$ is called a \textbf{completion} of a weak Delaunay graph $\uG$ if $\mathrm{E}(\uG)\subset\mathrm{E}(\uT)$.
+Such a triangulation is necessarily weakly Delaunay, and is obtained by saturating $\uG$ with a maximal collection of non-crossing chords.
+Clearly the redactions $\uT^\bullet$ and $\uG^\bullet$ coincide.
+Throughout the paper $\widehat\uG$ will denote a choice of completion of a weakly Delaunay graph $\uG$.

+\begin{Rem} The concepts of a polygonal and Delaunay graph can be extended to finite graphs embedded in the Riemann sphere.
+This is done in \cite{DavidEynard2014} for instance.
+Such a graph can be visualized either on the sphere or as an embedded planar Delaunay graph together with edges (represented as infinite rays) joining vertices on the boundary of the convex hull of the graph to a vertex situated at $\infty$ (if present).
+Likewise, the Voronoi construction, as well as the Lawson flip algorithm \cite{Lawson77}, can be adapted to construct a unique embedded Delaunay graph from any finite configuration of points in the Riemann sphere.
+A similar approach can be undertaken for (finite) graphs embedded in a compact Riemann surface; for example, this is done implicitly in \cite{Kenyon2002} for the torus.

+M\"obius transformations preserve the Delaunay property for finite graphs embedded in the Riemann sphere, and so one can incorporate the $\mathrm{PSL}_2(\Bbb{C})$ symmetry into the model, as done in \cite{DavidEynard2014}.
+Our situation is different: We are chiefly interested in infinite Delaunay graphs in the plane which are locally finite, i.e. having are only finitely many vertices in any open ball.
+Although the application of a $\mathrm{PSL}_2(\Bbb{C})$ transformation preserves the Delaunay property, the resulting graph may cease to be locally finite, since a neighborhood of $\infty$ can be mapped to a finite radius ball containing an infinite number of vertices.
+This is not a problem for our study, since we shall consider graph deformations which are implemented by bounded functions with compact support. \end{Rem}